Skip to Content

 Step 1) Make the Rosemary Tea

 Making this herbal hair rinse is really as simple as just brewing a cup of tea!
 You can either use pre-made rosemary tea bags or if you want an even more frugal option you can buy rosemary in bulk and (or grab some sprigs from your garden if you grow it) and use tea filters to make your own tea bags.
+Another option would be to put the rosemary leaves straight into the pot with your hot water and then strain the rosemary leaves out with a sieve or strainer afterwards.

 Step 2) Add Optional ACV

-To boost the shine even more you can add a tablespoon of apple cider vinegar to the cup of rosemary tea.
-Since the apple cider vinegar can be a bit drying if you overuse it, though, I don’t use it every time I wash my hair.
+To boost the shine even more you can add a spoonful of apple cider vinegar to the cup of rosemary tea.
+Since the apple cider vinegar can be a bit drying if you overuse it, though, I don't use it every time I wash my hair.
 I usually only use it once or twice a week.

 Step 3) Wash Your Hair as Usual and then Apply the Rinse